jzxyouok/YoutubeApp/Pods/AlamofireObjectMapper/README.md

 #Installation
 AlamofireObjectMapper can be added to your project using [CocoaPods](https://cocoapods.org/) by adding the following line to your Podfile:
 ```
-pod 'AlamofireObjectMapper', '~> 3.0'
+pod 'AlamofireObjectMapper', '~> 4.0'
 ```

-If your using [Carthage](https://github.com/Carthage/Carthage) you can add a dependency on AlamofireObjectMapper by adding it to your Cartfile:
+If you're using [Carthage](https://github.com/Carthage/Carthage) you can add a dependency on AlamofireObjectMapper by adding it to your Cartfile:
 ```
-github "tristanhimmelman/AlamofireObjectMapper" ~> 3.0
+github "tristanhimmelman/AlamofireObjectMapper" ~> 4.0
 ```